astronomer/docs/learn/airflow-databricks.md

     $ astro dev init
     ```

-2. Add the [Astro Databricks provider package](https://github.com/astronomer/astro-provider-databricks) and the [Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/index.html), as well as the plotting libraries [seaborn](https://seaborn.pydata.org/) and [matplotlib](https://matplotlib.org/) to your Astro project `requirements.txt` file.
-This tutorial uses the Astro Python SDK to load and analyze data transformed using a Databricks workflow and seaborn together with matplotlib to produce a graph.
+2. Add the following packaged to your `requirements.txt` file.
+The [Astro Databricks provider package](https://github.com/astronomer/astro-provider-databricks) and the [Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/index.html) are used to load, transform, and analyze, the data. [seaborn](https://seaborn.pydata.org/) and [matplotlib](https://matplotlib.org/) are used to plot the results.

     ```text
     astro-provider-databricks==0.1.3